ozhak/finally/README.md

 finally: a decent file manager

-in my spare time i'm trying to make a common lisp file manager.
+in my spare time i'm trying to make a file manager in common lisp.

 some of the goals of this project: